-Philippe Le Billon (MBA Paris, PhD Oxford) is Professor at the University of British Columbia with the Department of Geography and the Liu Institute for Global Issues.
+Philippe Le Billon (MBA Paris, PhD Oxford) is a Professor at the University of British Columbia with the Department of Geography and the Liu Institute for Global Issues.
 Before joining UBC, I was a Research Associate with the Overseas Development Institute (ODI) and the International Institute for Strategic Studies (IISS), with fieldwork in Angola, Cambodia, Sierra Leone, South Sudan, and the former-Yugoslavia.

-My research interests include: political economy of war and reconstruction; geographies of violence; resource governance; and corruption.
+My research interests include: political ecology; natural resource governance; and international development.